-Save as disclosed in the above, as at the date of the Annual Report, there has not been any material change in the Contractual Arrangements and/or the circumstances under which they were adopted except the removal of restriction on foreign investment in e-commerce operations under the category of online data processing and transaction processing businesses.
+Save as disclosed in the above, as at the date of the Annual Report, there has not been any material change in the Contractual Arrangements and/or the circumstances under which they were adopted.

 Unwinding of Contractual Arrangements

 The restriction on foreign investment in e-commerce operations under the category of online data processing and transaction processing businesses was removed as promulgated by the Ministry of Industry and Information Technology of the People's Republic of China in June 2015.
 The Group's e-commerce operations have undergone restructuring so that it is now operated by the Group's associated companies rather than through Contractual Arrangements.
 In addition, discussion will from time to time be made with certain business partners on the possibility of abandonment of or unwinding of Contractual Arrangements for certain less active business activities.